aaron-lau/InterviewQuestions/README.md

 ## findSmallestIntegerNotInArray

 Given an array A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.

+## twoElementSum.py

+Given an array of numbers, return every pair of numbers that can be added up to a given target